Subject Matter

 Article 10 – Intellectual Property

-1. Ownership of COSH!
+1. Ownership by COSH!

 2. Use by Members

-Upon termination of the agreement, personal data shall be deleted within a reasonable period in accordance with the GDPR.
+This licence terminates automatically upon termination of the agreement.
+Upon termination of the agreement, personal data shall be deleted within a reasonable period of time in accordance with the GDPR.

-3. Restrictions on Use
+3. Restrictions on Use Rights

 The Member may not: